-It didn’t take long for the rights to IT to be snapped up, ending up with American TV network ABC.
-The network planned to create a four part, 8 hour TV series based on Kings novel.
+It didn’t take long for the rights to IT to be snapped up by American TV network ABC.
+The network consequently planning to create a four part, 8 hour TV series based on King’s novel.
 However due to the length of the book and worries over some it’s content translating to TV.
 The four part series became a two part, 3 hour proposal.
-Many of the sub-plots and Derry wide themes of the novel dropped, focusing on the core narrative of the Losers Club as children and adults.
+Many of the sub-plots and Derry wide themes of the novel dropped, focusing on the core narrative of the losers club as children and adults.
 Casting for the TV series was inspired, taking some of the hottest TV and film talent of the time in creating the Losers Club and IT’s deadly clown.
 With John Ritter, Annette O’Toole and Tim Curry all starring opposite the rising young stars, Jonathan Brandis and Seth Green.

 Muschietti, a life long fan of Stephen King, was also determined to keep the books core themes of childhood fear, innocence and adult experience in the translation to film.